google/zetasql/docs/one-pager.md

 x>.` The first and third fields have the same name `x`, and the second field is anonymous.

-The example above produces the same result as this query using a struct
+The example above produces the same result as this `SELECT AS VALUE` query using a struct constructor:
-constructor:

 ```
 SELECT AS VALUE STRUCT(1 AS x, 2, 3 AS x)